A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST: Discussion

 Secondly, the MIRI images do not directly resolve an inner disk cavity in surface brightness, though the presence of an inner edge in the underlying optical depth/surface density is inferred from the surface brightness profiles derived.
 The disk and central component flux (i.e., stellar flux + any unresolved inner disk emission) from nonparametric modelling are plotted on the SED of the system shown in Fig.~\ref{fig:sed}.
 The relative consistency between the predicted stellar spectrum and the fitted central point source flux suggests that despite an inner edge not being resolved, the level of emission contributed by any unresolved inner dust is low compared to the stellar flux.

 Thirdly, the disk appears to be asymmetric, and can be modelled by an axisymmetric disk with a geometric centre offset from the star.
 It is possible that the asymmetry could alternatively be modelled by a geometrically axisymmetric disk centred on the star but with azimuthally asymmetric emission, or a combination of the two scenarios in a more physically realistic model such as due to a nonzero eccentricity \citep{Wyatt2005b, Lovell2021, Lynch2022, Lovell2023}, but these models are not tested in this study.
-Taking the stellocentric offset values from the power-law-edges model, which offered the best fit, the projected offset from the star is $1.371 \pm 0.009$\,au along $205.2 \pm 0.3^\circ$ counterclockwise from north (for comparison, the major axis position angle is $58.7^\circ$), corresponding to a $2.04 \pm 0.02$\,au offset along $-55.9 \pm 0.3^\circ$ counterclockwise from the ascending (western) node when deprojected given the fitted inclination and position angle of the disk.
-Assuming a semimajor axis of 50\,au where the asymmetry in the axisymmetric model residuals peak, such an offset corresponds to an eccentricity of $\sim$0.02.
+Taking the stellocentric offset values from the power-law-edges model, which offered the best fit, the projected offset from the star is $1.370 \pm 0.009$\,au along $231.4 \pm 0.4^\circ$ counterclockwise from north (for comparison, the major axis position angle is $58.7^\circ$), corresponding to a $1.41 \pm 0.01$\,au offset along $16.2 \pm 0.8^\circ$ clockwise from the ascending (western) node when deprojected given the fitted inclination and position angle of the disk.
+Assuming a semimajor axis of 50\,au where the asymmetry in the axisymmetric model residuals peak (see Fig.~\ref{fig:models25}), such an offset corresponds to an eccentricity of $\sim$0.03.
+Note that the semimajor axis assumed is a factor of 2 smaller than the peak radius in optical depth, and is used only as an approximate estimate for the eccentricity here.
 ALMA observations of $\gamma$~Oph did not identify any asymmetries in the disk \citep{Marino2025, Lovell2025}.
 However, an asymmetry at the same level as that seen by JWST would not have been detectable in the ALMA images, as the disk at peak emission is only detected at 6$\sigma$ in these observations.
 Future deeper ALMA observations may be able to search for evidence of the subtle asymmetry that we find here.

 Finally, based on the models with an axisymmetric disk with a stellocentric offset, the vertical aspect ratio seen by MIRI appears to be large ($\sim$0.1) based on nonparametric modelling, however the values of $h$ returned by parametric modelling ranges widely between 0.02 and 0.11 depending on the choice of parametrisation, suggesting that the aspect ratio is in practice not tightly constrained.
 For comparison, the best-fit aspect ratios measured with ALMA generally range between 0.13 and 0.16 (\citealp{Terrill2023, Matra2025, Han2025, Zawadzki2025}), and this range expands to be 0.08 to 0.18 when considering the uncertainties of individual measurements.
 An exception to this general range is an upper limit of 0.08 placed using the \texttt{frank} code \citep{Jennings2020, Terrill2023} based on the ARKS dataset \citep{Marino2025}.